sipl-013/santophy-react-coading-challenge/README.md

 &nbsp;
 # Goals/Outcomes ✨
-- To test knowledge of consuming APIs and handling responses
+- To test knowledge of consuming APIs and handling responses using `asyncThunk`
-- To test the state management using redux-toolkit
+- To test the state management using `redux-toolkit`
 - Loading state and knowing where and how to make multiple API calls efficiently

 &nbsp;